mbahra/AWS_Data_Engineer/README.md

 ### 5.4 etlGetStatistics job

-Now that my first job is created and scheduled to get previous and next week fixtures from API-Football-Beta each Tuesday at 8 AM, I will create a new ETL job with Lambda to get statistics data for every finished fixtures, upload it as json files into the raw-data folder, then process it and upload it as a csv file into the processed-data folder.
+Now that my first job is created and scheduled to get previous and next week fixtures from API-Football-Beta each Tuesday at 8 AM, I create a new ETL job with Lambda to get statistics data for each finished fixtures uploaded into the data lake, upload it as json files into the raw-data folder, then process it and upload it as a csv file into the processed-data folder.

-As previously, I just have to create a new Lambda function for this job, giving it the LambdaFullAccessToS3 IAM role, copy paste my python script etlGetStatistics.py, and specify my api key in the script.

-I also set the timeout to 10 seconds instead of 3, to prevent the case where there are a lot of statistics to process.
+As previously, I just have to create a new Lambda function for this job, giving it the LambdaFullAccessToS3 IAM role, copy paste it my python script etlGetStatistics.py, specify my API key, and add it the requests and pandas layers.
+I also set the timeout to 1 minute and 30 seconds instead of 3 seconds, to prevent the case where there are a lot of finished fixtures to get statistics for.

-Finally, I add the requests and pandas layers to my Lambda function.

 #### 5.4.1 Trigger the Lambda function with S3

-To trigger my Lambda function each time that an object is putted into my data lake, I have to create event notification.
+To trigger my Lambda function each time that new fixtures are uploaded into my data lake, I have to create an event notification.
 As shown in my following screenshot, I select the right prefix, suffix, and event type for the trigger.

 ![](images/triggerEtlGetStatistics.PNG)